 Further development of the system resulted in a higher missile range.
-It was achieved in February 2013 after the missile hit the range of 4,750 meters.
-Five Javelins were successfully fired as part of the joint exercise, called Yudh Abhyas, between the Indian and US armies in June 2013.
+It was achieved in February 2013 after the missile hit a range of 4,750 meters.
+Five Javelins were successfully fired as part of the joint exercise called Yudh Abhyas between the Indian and US armies in June 2013.

 A Javelin missile was successfully test-fired from a turret at Cranfield Ordnance Test and Evaluation Centre (COTEC) in May 2014.
 The Javelin JV demonstrated a missile launch from a wheeled vehicle’s remote weapon station in July 2014.
 The Javelin missile was fired from a Titan unmanned ground vehicle using Kongsberg remote launcher in September 2019.

 As of 2019, the FGM-148 Javelin system had been used in around 5,000 successful engagements, mainly in Afghanistan and Iraq.
 It was widely used with the US Army and Marine Corps and the Australian Special Forces during Operation Iraqi Freedom and in Afghanistan.

 The Ukrainian Army is widely using the Javelin anti-tank missile system against the Russian tanks and armored vehicles during the ongoing Russia-Ukraine crisis.
 There are reports that Ukrainian forces have achieved a more than 90 percent kill rate when employing these missiles in the conflict.
 Alongside the NLAW system, it has been the most popular anti-tank weapon in this war.